TradeStation® review 2023

 - An outgoing account transfer costs $125, the highest of all the brokers surveyed by Bankrate.

-While they may not encounter these fees all that often as customers, investors will likely find them pesky when they do.
-And virtually no other broker has an inactivity fee or an annual IRA fee.
+While they may not encounter these fees all that often, customers will likely find them pesky when they do.
+And virtually no other broker has an inactivity fee or an annual IRA fee these days.
 Heck, Fidelity and Interactive Brokers don’t even charge you to transfer out your account.

 Research and education